8 Ways to Awaken the Olympian Within

 I was interested to see what we can learn from the Olympians and how it can help us get the most out of ourselves.
 I have expanded each letter of the word Olympian so that we can awaken the Olympian within.

-O for Optimism – Just to participate in the Olympics athletes have to put in a minimum of 4000 hours of preparation.
+O for Optimism — Just to participate in the Olympics athletes have to put in a minimum of 4000 hours of preparation.
 This requires nothing but complete optimism on the part of the athlete which only a few people are willing to do.
 It has been researched that a lot of us suffer from learned helplessness.
 The way to overcome this is to be developing an overall optimistic view towards life and always believe our best is yet to come.
-At the same being optimistic alone will not help unless we marry it with action which can then ignite reservoirs of potential hidden within each of us.
+At the same time being optimistic alone will not help us unless we marry it with action which can then ignite reservoirs of potential hidden within each of us.
+Being optimistic means never to take anything personally, never to think that any loss is permanent and finally never think a problem in any area of your life is pervasive across all other areas.
+Of course, this is based on Martin Seligman’s research.
+So the first step to be a winner or champion is the belief that you have what it takes to win.

-P for Perform – Yes preparation is great and a must but it won’t be worth anything until we perform.
+P for Perform — Yes preparation is great and a must but it won’t be worth anything until we perform.
 Every athlete knows that they are only as good as their current performance.
-Even Roger Federer who has won 17 grandslams still has to perform each time to satisfy his fans.
+Even Roger Federer who has won 20 grand-slams still has to perform each time to satisfy his fans and satisfy his intrinsic hunger for excellence.
 They still get disappointed whenever their hero loses because only the current performance matters.
-Of course this is not easy as all of us do like to look back to see how far we have come.
+Of course, this is not easy as all of us do like to look back to see how far we have come.
 The only difference seems to be the Olympians look to the future to improve their performance even further.

-I for Inspired – All Olympians have an internally inspired spirit.
+I for Inspired — All Olympians have an internally inspired spirit.
 When we are internally inspired we can achieve remarkable feats and even with temporary setbacks we can overcome them without any repercussions.
-One example is U.S. Cyclist Kristin Armstrong who at the ripe young age of 43 has won her third straight Olympic time trail.
+One example is U.S. Cyclist Kristin Armstrong who at the ripe young age of 43 had won her third straight Olympic time trail.
 She is the oldest women’s cycling gold medalist.
-Amazing feat which can only achieved if the individual is inspired.
+An amazing feat that can only be achieved if the individual is inspired.
 We need to have a burning desire to achieve something which results in inspiration.

-A for Attitude – We have heard some much about attitude.
+A for Attitude — We have heard much about attitude.
 There are some great quotes like” your altitude is determined by your attitude” and other quotes like that.
-Of course all winners possess a great attitude in that they are willing to learn from their mistakes and ensure that they don’t take things personally.
+Of course, all winners possess a great attitude in that they are willing to learn from their mistakes and ensure that they don’t take things personally.
 It has also been found that those who win bronze medals are happier than those who win silver because when you are so close to the gold and miss it can be heartbreaking.
+Again this part was also mentioned in the Power of Regret book.
+There are two ways to look at it.
+The Bronze medalist says at least I won a medal whereas the Silver medalist is thinking if only I had increased my performance.
 I recently read an article about Bruce Jenner who won the decathlon some decades back.
 Bruce Jenner doesn’t feel that was the greatest achievement and wants to contribute something more to humanity.
 Winning the gold is great but sustaining that feeling over an entire lifetime is a whole different ballgame.

 The views expressed here are my own and do not represent my organization.